Hausdorff measure and Fourier dimensions of limsup sets arising in weighted and multiplicative Diophantine approximation: Introduction

 where

 and in turn,

 \end{thm} \begin{rem} The quantity $t_{\bq}(\Psi, f)$ represents the optimal cover, or equivalently the Hausdorff $f$-content, of neighborhoods of certain hyperplanes that naturally define the $\limsup$ set $W(n,m;\Psi)$.
-In particular, it corresponds to the Hausdorff $f$-content of a hyperrectangle if $n=1$. \end{rem} \begin{rem} Let us focus on the case $n=1$ for the moment.
-The condition $(m - a) \preceq f \preceq (m-a + 1)$ arises naturally, as it ensures that the Hausdorff $f$-content of a hyperrectangle has a `clearer' representation similar to Falconer's singular value function (see Proposition \ref{p:rec}).
-An important insight hidden in the theorem is that the Hausdorff measure of $W(1,m;\Psi)$ depends on the optimal cover of each individual hyperrectangle defining $W(1,m;\Psi)$, rather than on the optimal cover of the entire sequence of hyperrectangles.
-This leads to a situation where, although the set $W(1,m;\Psi)$ falls within the framework of the `rectangle-to-rectangle' mass transference principle developed in \cite{WW21,LLVWZ24}, it fails to yield the Hausdorff measure.
-Our approach shows that even in higher dimensional cases ($n>1$), the weighted case is more appropriately understood as a consequence of the `balls-to-rectangles' mass transference principle (see Lemma \ref{l:content>}). \end{rem} For the multiplicative setup, $\cm^\times(n,m;\psi)$ can almost be described as a union of $\limsup$ sets $W(n,m;\Psi)$ for some properly chosen functions $\Psi$.
-So, in many cases, the metric theory for $\limsup$ sets defined by rectangles underpins that of multiplicative Diophantine approximation.
+In particular, up to a multiplicative constant, it corresponds to the Hausdorff $f$-content of a hyperrectangle if $n=1$.
+Moreover, the condition $(m - a) \preceq f \preceq (m-a + 1)$ arises naturally, as it ensures that the Hausdorff $f$-content of a hyperrectangle has a `clearer' representation similar to Falconer's singular value function (see Proposition \ref{p:rec}). \end{rem} \begin{rem} Let us focus on the case $n=1$ for the moment.
+Although the set $W(1,m;\Psi)$ falls within the framework of the `rectangle-to-rectangle' mass transference principles developed in \cite{He24,WW21,LLVWZ24}, these principles fail to yield the Hausdorff measure statement.
+An important insight is that the Hausdorff measure of $W(1,m;\Psi)$ depends on the optimal cover of each individual hyperrectangle defining $W(1,m;\Psi)$, rather than on the optimal cover of the entire sequence of hyperrectangles.
+This partially suggests that the weighted case is more appropriately understood as a consequence of the `balls-to-rectangles' mass transference principle (see Lemma \ref{l:content>}). \end{rem} Let us now turn to the multiplicative setup.
+Note that the set $\cm^\times(n,m;\psi)$ can almost be described as a union of $\limsup$ sets $W(n,m;\Psi)$ for some properly chosen functions $\Psi$.
+So, in many cases, the metric theory for $\limsup$ sets defined by hyperrectangles underpins that of multiplicative Diophantine approximation.
 The study of multiplicative Diophantine approximation is motivated by the famous Littlewood conjecture: for any pair $( x_1, x_2)\in[0,1]^2$,

 Although Littlewood's conjecture remains largely unresolved, significant progress has been achieved in the study of its metric properties.
 For example, Einsiedler, Katok and Lindenstrauss \cite{EKL06} used their measure rigidity result to prove that the set of exceptions to Littlewood's conjecture is extremely small, namely is of zero Hausdorff dimension.
 Gallagher \cite{Ga62} proved that for $\lm^2$-almost every $(x_1,x_2)$, \eqref{eq:little} can be improved by a `$\log$ square' term.
 Another way to describe the sizes of $\cm^\times(1,2;\psi)$ is by considering its intersection with, for example, planar curves \cite{BV07matha}, and straight lines \cite{BHV20mem,Ch18duke,CY24Inv}.
 For more details we refer the reader to \cite{BaV11adv,BHV13acta,CT24mem,CT24adv,PV00acta,Yu23jam} and references therein.